mdgaziur/CompCoder/README.md

 #### `Note: Currently the judge is mostly unusable.
 The online judge is in heavy development.
 You can make contributions by making a pull request`<br/>

+## Requirements
+- Latest version of MongoDB
+- Latest version of Docker
+- Latest version of Yarn
+- Latest version of Node
+- Linux is recommended

 ## How to start on localhost?

 - Run yarn start-api to start the api